 Expanding your offering outside of the UK requires investment.
 One way of getting access to funding from high street banks is through credit agency UK Export Finance.
 But there are plenty of other ways to finance your project.
 If you have a clear and ambitious plan to branch out abroad, it’s worth approaching lenders in the alternative finance space.

 Tapping into foreign markets doesn’t come without its challenges, but that doesn’t mean you shouldn’t broaden your horizons.

-At White Oak UK and White Oak IE, we have a range of finance solutions to help exporters.
+At White Oak UK, we have a range of finance solutions to help exporters.